Bicycle transport may be limited on some services. A great alternative: rental bikes!

 Urban and Citybuses: Transporting bicycles is not possible on urban and Citybus services.

-südtirolmobil cable-cars: On cable-car services to and from Renon/Ritten, the standard südtirolmobil fares for transporting bikes apply (7 EUR for a day pass or 3.50 EUR with a Südtirol Pass).
+südtirolmobil cable-cars: On cable-car services to and from Renon/Ritten and on the Mendola/Mendel funicular, the standard südtirolmobil fares for transporting bikes apply (7 EUR for a day pass or 3.50 EUR with a Südtirol Pass).
 For cable-car journeys to and from Colle/Kohlern, Meltina/Mölten, Verano/Vöran and Maranza/Meransen, separate tickets must be purchased to transport bicycles.

 Renon/Ritten light railway: Bicycle transport is not available on this service.

-Bikes can be dropped off at the station of Merano/Meran 30 minutes before the shuttle leaves.
+Bikes can be dropped off at the station of Merano/Meran 30 minutes to 5 minutes before departure at the latest.
 They can be picked up from the train stations of Naturno/Naturns, Laces/Latsch, Silandro/Schlanders, Spondigna/Spondinig and Malles/Mals.

 The tickets and costs for the bike shuttle service are the same as for taking a bike on the train: a day pass for transporting bikes (EUR 7) or a simple check-in with a Südtirol Pass (EUR 3.50 for a full day).
 Bike shuttle service tickets are available from any ticket counter or directly at the shuttle departure point.

 Larger groups can book additional bike transport shuttle service runs by calling +39 0473 201500 between 08:00 and 18:00.

 Combine your excursions by bike and public transport: To avoid overcrowding on trains, we have launched a cooperation with private bike rental agencies that includes about two dozen locations at many stations in all of South Tyrol.